Monica-R-Kashyapa/Food-Ordering-System/README.md

 - Success page for confirming actions

 ## File Structure
-- The project contains the following PHP files and components:
+The project contains the following PHP files and components:

--Admin
+- Admin
-  admin/: Contains PHP files for the admin panel to manage dishes, orders, restaurants, and more.
+  - admin/: Contains PHP files for the admin panel to manage dishes, orders, restaurants, and more.

 - Database Connection
   db: Includes the database connection scripts for interacting with the MySQL database.